 Read our guide to the best grills below the list for helpful tips and tricks for getting the most out of your grilling experience — as well as ways to find the best grill for your lifestyle.

 Weber Genesis II 4-Burner Liquid Propane Grill: Best overall grill

-This gas grill is compatible with the Weber iGrill3, an app-connected thermometer which can monitor the status of your food in real time for perfect grilling, every time.
+This gas grill is compatible with the Weber iGrill3, an app-connected thermometer that can monitor the status of your food in real-time for perfect grilling every time.

 With a side burner to help with the preparation of an entire meal outdoors, a food warmer, enclosed storage for your grilling tools and bbq accessories, and a grease management system to help prevent flare-ups, the Weber Genesis II is the perfect outdoor grill for at-home chefs.

 Best for: A smoky taste of summer for discerning grillers.